Equatorial Guinea’s most complete guide - Updated 2021

 This restaurant has become a classic of the city of Malabo.
 It stands out mainly for its oversized pizza and to be honest, of a very high quality.
-After all, the service is good and the food excellent.
+The service is good and the food excellent.
 Possibly the most outstanding restaurant in terms of quality/price.
-It is worth mention that a lunch or dinner for two people can be around 15,000 FCA.
+A lunch or dinner for two people can be around 15,000 FCA.

 To highlight a more humble restaurant, this is among our favorites.
 Blackspoon is located between Ela-Nguema and the Sipopo roundabout.
 They serve both African food and wonderful chicken skewers that have us in love.
 It is clearly the cheapest of all and a good place to have a traditional lunch or dinner for less than 10,000 FCA per couple

 In Bata city, we would highlight the following:

 An oasis of calm in the middle of the beautiful promenade.
 In this place you can enjoy exclusive food on the top floor as well as a wonderful place to relax on the lower floor.
 They have from menus of the day at an affordable price to the most exclusive food in the city.
 It is a place worth visiting if you are in Bata City.
 As a souvenir, you can photograph yourself with a real-size representation of the famous albino gorilla Snowflake from Equatorial Guinea.

 As if that were not enough, they also have live music, the best views of the sea, food at home and celebration of events.
 Manila Restaurant, A luxury within everyone’s reach.

 La Ferme Restaurant is located in one of the most touristic areas of the city of Bata, the beach of Bome.
 The food and service is excellent.

 This restaurant has spectacular sea views, and also has a large terrace with tables arranged around its pool.
 If while you wait for your food you want to walk a bit on the beach.
 Here you can do it.